 Now, you know why it is called sweet wine.
 Leaving the grapes longer on the vine gives sweet white wine richer, opulent flavors.
 When a wine is stripped of residual sugars, it’s described as bone dry.

-If you prefer a sweeter wine, the following are great examples of sweet white wine: Riesling, Tokaji, Moscato d’Asti, Sauternes, and Gewurztraminer.
+If you prefer a sweeter wine, the following are great examples of sweet white wine: Tokaji, Moscato d’Asti, Sauternes, and Riesling and Gewurztraminer.

 Rich White Wine

 Rich white wines tend to have a higher alcohol content (about 13.5% or more) than sweet white wines.
 It also has a more complex flavor.
 Examples include Chardonnay, Chenin blanc, Pinot Gris, Semillon, and Viognier.

 Dry white wine has little to no residual sugar as it has been fermented to a low sugar level.
 So it is not sweet.
 It is crisp and refreshing and is one of the best summer wines, as it is ideal to be paired with a meal.